On-the-fly hand-eye calibration for the da Vinci surgical robot: Methods

 \subsubsection{Extended Kalman Filter}

-After data associations, we have established $m_k$ non-trivial association hypotheses, $\Hfinal=\{\mathcal{H}_{m_1 j_{m1}} ... \mathcal{H}_{m_kj_{m_k}}\}$.
-If $m_k=0$, $\Hfinal$ is empty.
+After data associations, we have established the final joint hypotheses $\Hfinal$.
 The implementation of Extended Kalman Filter (EKF) for state estimation is presented in Algorithm.\ref{alg:EKF_algorithm}.
 The state transition model is considered linear, and linearization of the measurement model has already been introduced, as per eq.\eqref{eq:Jacobian_part1} to \eqref{eq:Jacobian_final}.
 EKF assumes that only Gaussian noises exist during state transition and measurements collection and that $\mathbf{\Sigma_e}$ and $\mathbf{\Sigma_v}$ remain static throughout the process.
-In \cite{UCSD_Unified}, it was proved that errors in robot joint positions can be lumped into modifications to the current state vector $\vecfont{x}^t$, which is continuously estimated, and hence it can be justified that the state transition model is not affected by noisy inputs from the encoder.
+In \cite{UCSD_Unified}, it was proved that errors in robot joint positions can be lumped into modifications to the current state vector $\xnowprior$, which is continuously estimated, and hence it can be justified that the state transition model is not affected by noisy inputs from the encoder.
 Eventually, EKF returns the posterior state estimation $\xnow$, state covariance matrix $\sigxnow$, together with innovation list $\mathcal{P}_{inn}$.